-The Health Information Specialist programs consist of three (3) terms of ten (10) weeks each.
+The academic portion of the Dental Assistant Program consists of three (3) terms of ten (10) weeks each.
 Each term is divided into two (2) five-week sessions.
-Externship is five (5) weeks.
-The entire program is approximately 30 weeks.
+The entire program is approximately 38 weeks.

 ALLIED HEALTH PROGRAMS OF STUDY MASSAGE THERAPY